hpc/charliecloud/doc-src/ch-mount_desc.rst

 Description
 ===========

-Creates new empty directory with name corresponding to :code:`SQFS` under :code:`PARENTDIR` with suffix :code:`.sqfs` removed, then mounts :code:`SQFS` in this new directory.
+Create new empty directory named :code:`SQFS` with suffix (e.g., :code:`.sqfs`) removed, then mount :code:`SQFS` on this new directory.
+This new directory must not already exist.

-If this new directory exists, the program will exit with an error.

 Additional arguments: